mpecenin/wscad-2019/README.md

 - **HalideRL**: Reinforcement Learning Environment and Agent (source code and results).
 - **HalideApp**: Application Pipeline Runtime Comparison (source code and results).

+\
+Looking for details, check the [master's thesis](https://hdl.handle.net/1884/60890), especially sections 5.2 and 5.3 for the proposed architectural design.